Alpha-synuclein

-It is abundant in the brain, while smaller amounts are found in the heart, muscle and other tissues.
-In the brain, alpha-synuclein is found mainly in the axon terminals of presynaptic neurons.
-Within these terminals, alpha-synuclein interacts with phospholipids and proteins.
-Presynaptic terminals release chemical messengers, called neurotransmitters, from compartments known as synaptic vesicles.
-The release of neurotransmitters relays signals between neurons and is critical for normal brain function.
+Alpha-synuclein is abundant in the brain, with smaller amounts present in the heart, muscles, and other tissues.
+Within the brain, it is primarily localized to the axon terminals of presynaptic neurons.
+There, it interacts with phospholipids and other proteins.
+Presynaptic terminals release neurotransmitters from specialized compartments called synaptic vesicles, a process essential for neuronal communication and normal brain function.

-In Parkinson's disease and other synucleinopathies, insoluble forms of alpha-synuclein accumulate as inclusions in Lewy bodies.
+In Parkinson's disease and related synucleinopathies, abnormal, insoluble forms of alpha-synuclein accumulate within neurons as inclusions known as Lewy bodies.

-Familial Parkinson's disease is associated with mutations in the -synuclein (SNCA) gene.
-In the process of seeded nucleation, alpha-synuclein acquires a cross-sheet structure similar to other amyloids.
+Mutations in the SNCA gene are linked to familial forms of Parkinson's disease.
+During the process of seeded nucleation, alpha-synuclein adopts a cross-beta sheet structure characteristic of amyloid fibrils.

-The human alpha-synuclein protein is made of 140 amino acids.
-An alpha-synuclein fragment, known as the non-amyloid beta (non-abeta) component (NAC) of Alzheimer's disease amyloid, originally found in an amyloid-enriched fraction, was shown to be a fragment of its precursor protein, NACP.
-It was later determined that NACP was the human homologue of Torpedo synuclein.
-Therefore, NACP is now referred to as human alpha-synuclein.
+The human alpha-synuclein protein consists of 140 amino acids.
+A fragment of alpha-synuclein, known as the non-amyloid beta component (NAC) of Alzheimer's disease amyloid, was initially isolated from an amyloid-rich brain fraction and shown to derive from a precursor protein named NACP.
+NACP was subsequently identified as the human homologue of synuclein from the electric ray genus Torpedo, leading to its renaming as human alpha-synuclein.

 Tissue expression

-Alpha-synuclein is a synuclein protein of unknown function primarily found in neural tissue, making up as much as one percent of all proteins in the cytosol of brain cells.
+Alpha-synuclein is a synuclein protein primarily found in neural tissue, making up as much as one percent of all proteins in the cytosol of brain cells.
 It is expressed highly in neurons within the frontal cortex, hippocampus, striatum, and olfactory bulb, but can also be found in the non-neuronal glial cells.
-In melanocytes, SNCA protein expression may be regulated by microphthalmia-associated transcription factor (MITF).

 It has been established that alpha-synuclein is extensively localized in the nucleus of mammalian brain neurons, suggesting a role of alpha-synuclein in the nucleus.
 Synuclein is however found predominantly in the presynaptic termini, in both free or membrane-bound forms, with roughly 15% of synuclein being membrane-bound at any moment in neurons.